Elmer Flick: Later career

 In 1911, Flick looked to continue his career.
 Unable to find a major league team willing to sign him, he returned to the minor leagues.
 The Toledo Mud Hens of the American Association purchased him from Cleveland.
 Flick played for Toledo in 1911 and 1912.
 He batted .326 in the 1911 season and .262 in the 1912 season, but did not hit for power.
 The Mud Hens released him at the end of the 1912 season.
 He retired from professional baseball after being released by Toledo, though he briefly played as a second baseman for a local amateur team in Bedford in 1914.

 Flick retired without playing in a World Series.
-As of 2003, there were six Hall of Famers without a World Series appearance who played most of their careers after 1903; three of them – Flick, Lajoie and Addie Joss – played together with Cleveland from 1902 to 1910.

 Later life

 Returning to Bedford, Flick hunted, raised horses, built buildings, and became involved in selling real estate.
 He also scouted for Cleveland.
 Only four 19th-century baseball players, including Flick, were still alive in 1970.
 In his later years, Flick still answered requests for autographs from his fans.
 Proud of his longevity, Flick often completed autographs by writing the date and his age above or underneath his signature.

 Flick was married to Rosa Ella (née Gates).
 The couple had five daughters.
 Flick died of congestive heart failure on January 9, 1971, two days before his 95th birthday, in his hometown of Bedford.
 He had also suffered from mycosis fungoides.